sut-ai/notes/notebooks/10_bayesian_networks_sampling/index.md

 5.&nbsp; Return $(x_1,...,x_n)$

-It is also consistent with conditional probabilities.
+This algorithm is also consistent with the conditional probabilities.

 ## Likelihood Weighting

 If we take a close look at the problem with prior sampling, which led us to the rejection sampling method, we see that if the evidence is unlikely, many samples will be rejected, thus we end up repeating the sampling process many times to achieve the desired sample size.
 This problem brings us to likelihood weighting.
-The idea is to fix the evidence variables and sample the rest, but it will cause inconsistency with the distribution.
-The solution is to use a weight variable indicating the probability of evidences given their parents.
+The idea is to fix the evidence variables and sample the rest.
+However, this might cause an inconsistency with the distribution.
+The solution is to use a weight variable indicating the probability of the evidence given their parents.

-Same as the previous method, we start with topologically sorted nodes, and a weight variable equal to 1.
-At each step, we sample a variable (non-evidence) and for evidence variables, we just assign the evidence value to it and multiply the weight by $P(x_i|parents(x_i))$.
+The algorithm is as follows.
+We start with topologically sorted nodes, and a weight variable $w$ equal to 1.
+At each step, we sample non-evidence variables and for evidence variables, we just assign the evidence value to it and multiply $w$ by $P(x_i|parents(x_i))$.
 In the end, we need to calculate the sum of consistent samples' weights with query divided by the sum of all samples' weights to calculate $P(Query|Evidence)$.

-1.&nbsp; w = 1.0
+1.&nbsp; $w$ = 1.0

 2.&nbsp; For i = 1 to n